-WP No 524
+WP No 549 March, 2004

-November, 2003

-EQUIVALENCE OF TEN DIFFERENT METHODS FOR VALUING COMPANIES BY CASH FLOW DISCOUNTING
+EQUIVALENCE OF TEN DIFFERENT DISCOUNTED CASH FLOW VALUATION METHODS

-Pablo Fernández
+Pablo Fernández \

-Professor of Financial Management, IESE
+\ Professor of Financial Management, PricewaterhouseCoopers Chair of Finance, IESE

 The CIIF, International Center for Financial Research, is an interdisciplinary center with an international outlook and a focus on teaching and research in finance.
 It was created at the beginning of 1992 to channel the financial research interests of a multidisciplinary group of professors at IESE Business School and has established itself as a nucleus of study within the School's activities.